jxsvoboda/sycek/README.md

 Using Syc
 ---------
 Syc is a C cross-compiler under construction, targetting the Sinclair ZX Spectrum platform / Zilog Z80 processor.
-The scaffolding for most compilation stages is in place, but functionality is minimal.
+Only a small subset of C is currently implemented.

 syc only starts after preprocessing stage (i.e. there must not be any preprocessor directives in the C source file) and outputs an .asm